History of the 100th Infantry Battalion

 These memoirs and journals contain not only the veterans’ documentation of their combat experiences, but also provide priceless information about social and economic conditions in their communities.

-Read more… Gary Uchida
+Read more… Jack Nakamura

 Photo Collections & Biographies